westonkd/aircana/README.md

 ## Intro

-Aircana is a "batteries-included" CLI for creating and managing Claude Code plugins.
-It provides:
+Aircana is a CLI for creating **distributable Claude Code plugins** with per-agent knowledge bases.
+Generate team-shareable plugins where agents have access to curated documentation from Confluence and public websites.

+**Key Features:**

-**Plugin Development**: Create distributable Claude Code plugins with proper manifests and structure.
+**Plugin Generation**: Create Claude Code plugins with proper manifests, agents, commands, and hooks using ERB templates.

-**Knowledge Base Management**: Agent-accessible knowledge bases sourced from Confluence or public websites, with automatic syncing and caching.

-**Specialized Agents**: Generate domain-specific agents with dedicated knowledge bases for improved context management.
+**Per-Agent Knowledge Bases**: Each agent gets dedicated documentation synced from Confluence (label-based) or web URLs, automatically converted to Markdown.

+**Manifest-Based Tracking**: Knowledge sources are tracked in version-controlled manifest.json files.
+Team members independently refresh content using `aircana agents refresh`, keeping actual knowledge out of git (avoids bloat and sensitivity concerns).

+**Team Distribution**: Share plugins via Git repositories or Claude Code plugin marketplaces.
+Team members can refresh knowledge bases from tracked sources without manual syncing.

-**Complete Development Workflow**: Five-phase workflow (plan, record, execute, review, apply-feedback) for systematic feature development.
+**Complete Development Workflow**: Optional five-phase workflow (plan, record, execute, review, apply-feedback) with specialized agents for systematic feature development.

 **Hook Management**: Event-driven automation through Claude Code hooks with support for multiple hook types.

-**Plugin Distribution**: Create plugins that can be shared via Claude Code plugin marketplaces.

-While Aircana includes features beneficial in many agentic contexts (like knowledge base syncing), its primary tools are built on "human-in-the-loop" principles.
+Aircana's tools are built on "human-in-the-loop" principles, providing structure and knowledge management for AI-assisted development workflows.

 ## How can I try it?